qutip/qutip-qoc/doc/contribution/code.rst

 build a conda environment.

 You don't need to build ``qutip`` in the editable mode unless you also want to contribute to `qutip`.
-Instead, you need to install ``qutip-qtrl`` by downloading the source code and running
+Instead, you need to install ``qutip-qoc`` by downloading the source code and running

 .. code-block:: bash